manno-xx/Phaser3CMD/README.md

 ### Week 4

-* [BasicPhysicsImages](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsImages) A very basic physics setup using an image and a tiled sprite (repeating image in a single sprite.
+* [BasicPhysicsColliderImages](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsColliderImages) A very basic physics setup using an image and a tiled sprite (repeating image in a single sprite) The physics setup is that of collision and 'normal, real life response'.
-* [BasicPhysicsShapes](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsShapes) A very basic physics setup using only graphic shapes, no images.).
+* [BasicPhysicsColliderShapes](https://github.com/manno-xx/Phaser3CMD/tree/master/BasicPhysicsColliderShapes) A very basic physics setup using only graphic shapes.
+The physics setup is that of collision and 'normal, real life response').

 ### Week 5